Leibstadt Nuclear Power Plant

-The Leibstadt Nuclear Power Plant (Kernkraftwerk Leibstadt, KKL) is located near Leibstadt, canton of Aargau, Switzerland, on the Rhine and close to the border with Germany.
+The Leibstadt Nuclear Power Plant (Kernkraftwerk Leibstadt, KKL) is located near Leibstadt, Aargau, Switzerland, on the Rhine and close to the border with Germany.
 Commissioned in 1984, it is the youngest and most powerful of the country's four operating reactors.

-Its General Electric-built boiling water reactor produces 1,220 MW of electrical power.
+Its General Electric-built boiling water reactor produces 1,285 MW of electrical power.
 The nuclear power station has produced approximately 8.5 TWh per year, slightly less than the Goesgen Nuclear Power Plant.

 It is owned by Leibstadt AG (KKL), a consortium of six Swiss energy companies: Axpo Holding AG (split between CKW AG with 13.6%, Axpo Power AG with 22.8% and Axpo Solutions AG with 16.3%), Alpiq AG with 27.4%, BKW Energie AG with 14.5% and AEW energy AG with 5.4%.
 Management of the power plant was originally the responsibility of EGL AG before being transferred to Axpo.

 History

 Planning for the KKL began in 1964 for a 600 MW reactor.
 The Swiss Federal Council opposed direct cooling by river water, replaced in the design in 1971 with a cooling tower.
 During further planning the output was increased to 900 and then 1200 MW.
 In the wake of the 1979 Three Mile Island accident new safety regulations were implemented, delaying completion for several years.
 The 2 billion Swiss franc construction budget spiraled to over 5 billion before the plant opened in 1984 after eleven years of construction.

 The history of the completion of the KKL reflected increasingly critical attitudes toward nuclear power in Switzerland during the 1970s and 1980s, which culminated in the resistance against the Kaiseraugst Nuclear Power Plant.

 With the installation of a new low-pressure turbine in 2010 Leibstadt, achieved an increase of 40 megawatts.
 A new 420 tonne generator, the heaviest AIL to be carried on Switzerland's roads, significantly improved the power plants performance.